dfalbel/denoising-diffusion/README.md

-Originaly the forward diffusion process has been defined as a Markov process that successively (for eg. for $T$ time steps) adds Gaussian noise (although (Bansal et al. 2022) seems to show that any lossy image transformation works) to the data distribution until the resulting distribution is a standard Gaussian distribution.
-If we label the data distribution as $q(x_{0})$ we have the forward process defined as:
+Originaly the forward diffusion process has been defined as a Markov process that successively (for eg. for $T$ time steps) adds Gaussian noise[^1] to the data distribution until the resulting distribution is a standard Gaussian distribution.
+If we label the data distribution as
+$q(x_{0})$ we have the forward process defined as:

 $$q(x_{t} | x_{t-1}) = \mathcal{N}(x_{t-1} \sqrt{1 - \beta_t}, I\beta_t )$$
 where $\beta_t$ is the diffusion rate and $\beta_t \in (0,1)$. $\beta_t$